Thanksgiving: A Time for Togetherness

 ½ teaspoon sage

-1/3 cup of ketchup or barbeque sauce
+⅓ cup ketchup or barbecue sauce

 ¾ teaspoon Italian seasoning